Turin Piedmont, Italy Travel Guide

 Banks typically open weekdays.
 ATMs are widely available throughout the city for your convenience.

-Good manners are valued.
+Politeness is valued.
 Always greet shopkeepers or service staff.
 Italians often dress well even for casual outings.

-Tipping practices are different from some other countries.
+Tipping practices differ from some other countries.

 To ensure smooth interactions, some topics are generally best avoided in laid-back conversations.